ali-translator/text-template/guides/LOGIC_VARIABLES.md

 In another example, with a variable as an input:

 ```
-{|print(city_name)|}
+{|print(city_name)}
 ```

 This will return the value of the city_name variable.
+(Of course, you don't need "logical variables" for normal variable output, you can just output {city_name}).

 #### Chaining Multiple Functions:

-Functions can be chained seamlessly.
+Also functions can be chained.
 The result of each function is passed on to the next function in the chain:

 ```
 {|function1|function2|function3|...|functionN}